ishaaaa8/ishaaaa8/README.md

 -🔭 I'm a pre final year student pursuing a Bachelor's degree in Computer Science Engineering.<br>
 -💡I’m currently learning **Machine Learning**.<br>
--🧑🏼‍💻 Let's build the future together, one repository at a time.<br>
 - 👯 I’m looking to collaborate on **Full Stack and Machine Learning**.<br>

 <br><br>